Table of Contents

 Rickets is a childhood disorder of the bones where the bones become soft and prone to fractures.
 Bones tend to become weak due to an inadequate supply of nutrients, Vitamin D3 in particular.
 It is also caused due to lack of calcium and phosphate in the body.
 Weak bones can lead to bone deformities.
 Vitamin D largely comes from exposing the skin to sunlight.
 Other good sources of Vitamin D are fatty fish (such as tuna and salmon) and egg yolks.

-It is a commonly occurring disorder in children, especially ones with darker skin due to lack of exposure to sunlight, is also seen in premature infants.
+It is a commonly occurring disorder in children, especially ones with darker skin due to lack of exposure to sunlight, and is also seen in premature infants.
 This condition of rickets in adults is called osteomalacia which is usually characterized by soft bones.
 Diagnosis of rickets is normally done through blood tests and X-rays.
 Blood tests indicate the condition through alarmingly low levels of calcium and phosphorous and higher levels of a phosphatase that is alkaline in nature.
 Through X-rays, it is indicated by the change in the shape of bones.
 Bone biopsies also help in their diagnosis.

 Types of Rickets